searri/searri.github.io/_about/a-publications.md

 He is co-author on the following papers (all links are DOIs):
 - <a href="https://doi.org/10.1109/ACCESS.2020.2993967" target="_blank">Quantifying COVID-19 Content in the Online Health Opinion War Using Machine Learning</a>
+- <a href="https://doi.org/10.1038/s41598-021-89349-3" target="_blank">Hidden order across online extremist movements can be disrupted by nudging collective chemistry</a>